EQMG/Acid/README.md

 ## Developer Setup
 Once Flounder is cloned run `git submodule update --init --recursive` to update the submodules needed to compile.
 All platforms depend on CMake to generate IDE/make files.

-You will need the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and [OpenAL SDK](https://www.openal.org/downloads/) to develop and run Flounder.
+The [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and [OpenAL SDK](https://www.openal.org/downloads/) is required to develop and run Flounder.

-For Windows you need Visual Studios 2015 or later, use the VS installer and ensure you have "Desktop development with C++" installed.
-You should also probably update the Windows SDK, the project is setup for "Windows 10 SDK (10.0.15063.0) for UWP: C++" currently.
-Install the latest [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and now Flounder should compile properly.
-You can now run Scripts/generate_vs.bat and an environment will be setup in Build.
+On Windows, Flounder requires Visual Studios 2015 or later and the "Windows 10 SDK (10.0.15063.0) for UWP: C++".
+Use the VS installer and ensure "Desktop development with C++" and the Windows SDK is installed and up to date.
+Install the latest [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and Flounder should compile properly.
+Run Scripts/generate_vs.bat and an environment will be setup in Build.

-On Linux you need a GCC/Clang compiler, each package listed here are for Debian/Apt.
-GLFW requires `xorg-dev`, you should also have `libopenal1`, `libglfw3`, and `libvulkan` installed.
+On Linux a GCC/Clang compiler is required, each package listed here is for Debian/Apt.
+GLFW requires `xorg-dev`, `libopenal1`, `libglfw3`, and `libvulkan` installed.

 Setup on MacOS is similar to the setup on Linux, except MoltenVK is used instead of Vulkan.

-Once Flounder has built you need to link the Resources folder into the output directory.
+Once Flounder has built, link the Resources folder into the output directory.
 For example when using CLion `Scripts/link_resources.bat` or `.sh` can be used to link into Debug and Release builds.

 Currently Flounder does not run under Release mode (IDK why).